Probabilistic risk aversion for generalized rank-dependent functions: Generalized rank-dependent functions

-Corollary \ref{coro:gen} formalizes the observation that, since asymmetric spreads are not finite-valued on a general space $\mathcal L$ with unbounded random variables, we are left with only the class of convex distortion functions and those that correspond to scaled mixed quantiles.
-As a consequence of Corollary \ref{coro:gen}, on $\mathcal L$, except for the case of a scaled mixed quantile, (i)-(vii) in Section \ref{sec:2} are all equivalent.
+In the case of signed Choquet function ($v$ is the identity), Corollary \ref{coro:gen} formalizes the observation that, since asymmetric spreads are not finite-valued on a general space with the distribution of unbounded random variables, we are left with only the class of convex distortion functions and those that correspond to scaled mixed quantiles.